rvvind/Studio-in-the-Cloud/Result Submission.md

 This process involves ensuring that the rendered frames or images are correctly submitted to the designated storage locations and made available for further use.
-Here's how it works step by step:

 ### Result Submission Breakdown